COVID-19 Waste Calculator

-We are disposing 129 billion face masks and 65 billion plastic gloves every month globally, according to a recent study in the journal Environmental Science and Technology. 🎐 Have you heard that soon we'll have more masks than jellyfish in the seas?
-According to Waste Free Oceans Campaign, it takes 450 years for a face mask to decompose!
+We are disposing 129 billion face masks and 65 billion plastic gloves every month globally, according toin the journal Environmental Science and Technology. 🎐 Have you heard that soon we'll have ?
+According to , it takes 450 years for a face mask to decompose!

 COVID-19 influence on our habits

 Even if you were using only reusable paper or material bags, choosing ecological transportation methods, and buying only second-hand goods, this pandemic has undoubtedly set you back a couple of steps.
 We currently order takeaway (in plastic boxes) instead of going to restaurants and buying things with plastic coverings to protect ourselves from touching anything that could pass the virus.
 All these things contribute to our individual plastic footprint.
+More on the topic of plastic footprint in our plastic footprint calculator.
 Not to mention medical supplies, such as masks, gloves, and special suits.

 But let's not put all of the guilt on us, the customers.
-It's been known for a while that the biggest producers of plastic trash are giant companies - Coca-Cola, Nestle, and PepsiCo have been the biggest plastic polluters for two years in a row.
+It's been known for a while that theare giant companies - Coca-Cola, Nestle, and PepsiCo have been the biggest plastic polluters for two years in a row.

 Face mask footprint

-Let's go further into details.
-If wearing masks becomes obligatory in the UK 🇬🇧, and everyone wears one surgical mask a day for a year, after 365 days, there will be 66,000 tons of plastic trash.
+Let's go further into the details.
+If wearing masks becomes obligatory in the UK 🇬🇧, and everyone wears one surgical mask a day for a year, after 365 days, there will be.

 In Germany 🇩🇪, a country with a population four times smaller than the US, if all citizens were to wear surgical masks, they would need 12 billion masks.
 And it equals around 720.000 tons of CO2-equivalent.
 That is